How to: Identify the order of drives in an XFS-based NAS

 A non-zero value for any of the offsets indicates either a calculation error or absence of parity.

 - Other drives may contain more I-nodes in the first block.

-One can define the RAID0 configuration as RAID with only one superblock in the start block and without parity.
+One can define the RAID0 configuration as RAID with only one superblock in the starting block and without parity.

-The drives order is the following: drive with the superblock – the first; drive with the root directory – the second.
-The 3rd and the 4th drives can be not identified at once, but you can try both and find which of them is the right one.
+The drives order is the following: the drive with the superblock is the first one; the drive with the root directory is the second one.
+The 3rd and the 4th drives can be not identified at once, but you can try both and find out which of them is the right one.

-One can define the RAID10/0+1 configuration as RAID with two superblocks in the start blocks.
+One can define the RAID10/0+1 configuration as RAID with two superblocks in the starting blocks.

-The drives order is as follows: drive with the superblock – the first, drive without a superblock (data or I-nodes) – the second.
+The drives order is as follows: the drive with the superblock is the first one, the drive without a superblock (data or I-nodes) – is the second one.
 This configuration has two such pairs and both of them can be used for data recovery.

-One can define RAID1 and multi-part storage as RAID with superblocks in all start blocks.
+One can define RAID1 and multi-part storage as RAID with superblocks in all the starting blocks.

-Drives order is the following: Any drive from RAID 1 gives all the data.
-For multi-part storage each drive has a separate valid file system.
+The drives order is the following: Any drive from RAID1 gives all the data.
+In case of a multi-part storage each drive has a separate valid file system.

-If the content analysis gives a contradictory result and you are still unsure about the drives order, try all combinations and choose the matching one.
+If content analysis gives a contradictory result and you are still unsure about the drives order, try all combinations and choose the matching one.

 Note: UFS Explorer software doesn't modify the data on the storage.
 You can try different RAID combinations until you get the appropriate one.

 In case of physical damage it is strongly recommended to bring your NAS to a specialized data recovery laboratory in order to avoid data loss.

 If you feel unsure about conducting data recovery operations from your NAS by yourself or not confident about the RAID configuration of your NAS, do not hesitate to turn to professional services provided by SysDev Laboratories.

-For data recovery professionals SysDev Laboratories offers expert NAS storage analysis on commercial basis.
+For data recovery professionals SysDev Laboratories offers expert NAS storage analysis on a commercial basis.

 Last update: 05.07.2018